neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.0-with-Nginx.md

 ## Before you start
 - This tutorial was developed for and tested with DietPi 7.2 on a RaspberryPI.
-- This tutorial only works if you use "Lighttpd" as webserver.
+- This tutorial only works if you use "Nginx" as webserver.
   Run `dietpi-software` and check the setting for "Webserver Preference".
 - DietPi may behave differently on other systems.
 - Nextcloud 21 is required _before_ upgrading to PHP 8.0.